 - Now, type the following command and press Enter:

 - Make sure to change an X value with the letter of the mounted drive with Windows 10 installation.

 - After the procedure is finished, restart your computer.

-- Hold Shift key on your keyboard and click the Restart button.
-Alternatively, you can restart your computer few times during the boot sequence to start Automatic Repair.
+- Hold the Shift key on your keyboard and click the Restart button.
+Alternatively, you can restart your computer a few times during the boot sequence to start Automatic Repair.

-- Select Troubleshoot > Advanced options > System Restore.
+- Select Troubleshoot, select Advanced options, and click on System Restore.

 - Select your username and enter your password if you have one.

 - Select Choose a different restore point and click Next.

 - Choose the restore point you wish to return to and click Next.
 Wait for the process to finish.

 If the ATTEMPTED_WRITE_TO_READONLY_MEMORY error is caused by a software problem, you should be able to fix it by performing System Restore.